UddiptaSaikia/DS-Assignment-210710007051-Uddipta-Saikia/README.md

-# DS-Assignment-Indrajit
+Distributed Systems Assignment - Uddipta Saikia
-This is the repository that I made for the DS Assignment.
+This is the repository that I made for the Distributed Systems Assignment.

 The `test.py` program is the first approach which does not take any input from the user and the sending or receiving of messages is hardcoded to construct a Lamport's Logical Clock.